areleu/vencopy/docs/software/functions.rst

 * :ref:`modindex`
 * :ref:`search`

-This part of the documentation holds the function definitions of VencoPy from the main run file ´run.py´ and the library files.
+This part of the documentation holds the function definitions of venco.py from the main run file ´run.py´ and the library files.